rust-lang/reference/src/inline-assembly.md

 r[asm.operand-type.supported-operands.label]
 * `label <block>`
   - The address of the block is substituted into the asm template string.
-The assembly block may jump to the substituted address.
+The assembly code may jump to the substituted address.
   - After execution of the block, the `asm!` expression returns.
   - The type of the block must be unit or `!` (never).
   - The block starts a new safety context; despite the outer `unsafe` block needed for `asm!`, unsafe operations within the `label` block must be wrapped in an inner `unsafe` block.